 Costs: Cheap as chips

-The classic leek and potato soup recipe has been given a modern twist with the addition of sweet peas and a crunchy garnish of saffron leek rings.
+Leek and potato soup is a classic recipe but we've given it a modern twist with the addition of sweet peas and a crunchy garnish of saffron leek rings.
 Our leek and potato soup with peas is perfect make ahead and take for packed lunches or to keep in the freezer for days when you’re short on time.
 Leek and potato is always delicious simply served with crusty bread and butter for dunking.
 This soup only takes 30 mins to cook and works out at only 134 calories per serving.
 It's great for making for a family as it serves a big group and if you wanted to freeze it, you can do so once it's chilled and simply reheat whenever you want to enjoy it.

 - 2 large leeks (about 500g), well washed